peopleware/openapi/README.md

 Although [OpenAPI 3] is a standard, support for some features differs between tools.
 We use [ReDoc] as the main target for our [OpenAPI 3] spec.
 [ReDoc] formats and stylizes the specification in-browser.

+The [ReDoc] site of the `HEAD` of the `master` branch is hosted at https://peopleware.github.io/openapi.

 ## Usage

 There is no "deployed" version of these specs.
 Stable versions are tagged in this repository using [semantic